DFranzen/Simple-Universal-Touchpad-for-Homeassistant/README.md

 The Touchpad card interfaces with HomeAssistant through helpers.
 To Prepare for the configuration you need to create a few new helpers, which the card can use to store the events.

-Open the "Helpers" Tab under "Settings" -> "Devices & Services" and Create the following helpers
+Open the "Helpers" Tab under "Settings" -> "Devices & Services" and create the required helpers.
+You only need to create the helpers for the event you want to use.
-- 2 input_numbers for the mouse movements (x/y), suggested names: Mouse_x, Mouse_y
+- For the mouse movement events, create two input_numbers for the mouse movements (x/y), suggested names: Mouse_x, Mouse_y
-- 2 input_boolean for the mouse buttons (left/right), suggested names: Mouse_ButtonLeft, Mouse_ButtonRight
+- For the mouse button events, create two input_boolean for the mouse buttons (left/right), suggested names: Mouse_ButtonLeft, Mouse_ButtonRight
+- For the cursor move events, create four input_boolean, one for each direction (left/right/up/down), suggested names: Mouse_CursorLeft, Mouse_CursorRight, Mouse_CursorUp, Mouse_CursorDown,

 ## Configuration
-Add the touchpad card to the dashboard and assign the newly created helpers to the fields in the configuration pop-up.
+Add the touchpad card to the dashboard and open the configuration dialog.
+Here you can enable the desired events, which should be fired, and assign the newly created helpers to the corresponding fields.

 ## Usage
-Once the card is interacted with it writes the events into the given helpers.
+Once the card is interacted with it writes the event's data into the given helpers.
 The input_boolen helpers are set to true, when the mouse button is pressed and the input_numbers helpers contain the last distance travelled in x/y direction.

 In order to link the events written to the helpers with actors automations can be used.
 These could do any action in HomeAssistant.
 The automations should have the following properties
 - The trigger is
 ```